You can build a Freshchat app by using the following steps.

-- To set the default Node version, run the following command. $ nvm alias default 10.18
+- Run the following command to set the default Node version. $ nvm alias default 14

 - On Windows, to install the tools and configurations required to start using Node, use the following command. $ npm install --global --production windows-build-tools For more information, see the write-up on node-gyp.

 Install the CLI

 - Ensure to use npm for CLI installation.
 Also, ensure to use the npm version that is shipped with Node.
 For information on supported Node versions, see FDK and compatible Node.js versions.
 Use of any other npm version or use of alternative package managers such as YARN can affect the CLI installation and dependencies management.

 - Uninstall the previous CLI version by using the npm uninstall fdk -g command.

 - To install the CLI, run the following command.
 Copied Copy